How Much Does It Cost to Install Metal Roofing?

 So, how much does a metal roof cost?
 The information below will help you understand the material and labor costs for metal roof installation and explain how they compare to the cost of installing a regular asphalt shingle roof.

-Labor costs and other contractor costs (like equipment hire) account for roughly two-thirds of the total price of installing a metal roof.
-According to data from Forbes, you should expect to pay between $2 and $14 (CAD 2.67 and CAD 19) per square foot for metal roof installation, according to data from Forbes.
+Labor costs and other contractor costs (like equipment hire) account for roughly two-thirds of the total price of installing metal roofing.
+According to data from Forbes, you should expect to pay between $3 and $11.80 (CAD 4.07 and CAD 16.02) per square foot for metal roof installation.

-There are a couple of factors that could make your metal roof installation costs higher.
+A couple of factors could make your metal roof installation costs higher.
 If you have multiple chimneys or other roof features that make the roof more difficult to build, you should expect to pay more.
 It’s also more expensive to install a high-pitch metal roof.
-A seam roof is more difficult to install.
-HomeGuide says it typically costs between $9 and $16 (CAD 12 and CAD 21) per square foot.

-According to HomeGuide, a 2,000-square foot metal roof costs between $10,000 and $32,000 (CAD 13,371 and CAD 42,787), including the cost of materials and installation labor.
+According to HomeGuide, a 2,000-square-foot metal roof costs between $10,000 and $32,000 (CAD 13,572 and CAD 43,431), including the cost of materials and installation labor.
 Although this price range is very wide, your project probably won’t come in towards the upper end of that scale unless you select a pricey material like copper.

 However, bear in mind that your roof area will be larger than your home’s footprint unless you have a flat roof.
 The roof’s pitch angle will affect the overall square footage — the higher the pitch, the greater the roof area.